TomFrost/Squiss/README.md

 ### squiss.createQueue()
 Creates the configured queue!
 This returns a promise that resolves with the new queue's URL when it's complete.
 Note that this can only be called if you set `opts.queueName` when instantiating Squiss.

-### squiss.deleteMessage(Message|receiptHandle)
+### squiss.deleteMessage(Message)
-Deletes a message, given either the full Message object sent to the `message` event, or the message's ReceiptHandle string.
+Deletes a message, given the full Message object sent to the `message` event.
 It's much easier to call `message.del()`, but if you need to do it right from the Squiss instance, this is how.
 Note that the message probably won't be deleted immediately -- it'll be queued for a batch delete.
 See the constructor notes for how to configure the specifics of that.

-### squiss.changeMessageVisibility(Message|receiptHandle, timeoutInSeconds)
+### squiss.changeMessageVisibility(Message, timeoutInSeconds)
 Changes the visibility timeout of a message, given either the full Squiss Message object or the receipt handle string.

 ### squiss.deleteQueue()